azauditor/EntraIDAudit/README.md

 Connect-MgGraph -Scopes "OnPremDirectorySynchronization.Read.All"
 (Get-MgDirectoryOnPremiseSynchronization).Features | fl | Out-File MgDirectoryOnPremiseSynchronization.txt
 ```
-    a)	The results will be exported in the current working directory
+Note: The results will be exported in the current working directory

 ## Users Export